What Is a Registered Nurse?

 Are you ready to earn your online nursing degree?

 Are you looking for a challenging and rewarding career that allows you to make a difference in the lives of others?
-Registered nurses (RN) benefit from a growing employment rate, flexible job opportunities, and career advancement options.
+Registered nurses (RNs) benefit from a strong employment outlook, abundant job opportunities, and a solid salary range.

 2-4 years